mathtutor1ng/mathtutor1ng.github.io/README.md

 This is the changelog of the website in order from newest to oldest.

+**October 25, 2025**
+---
+- Added Survival Race
+- Fixed Survival Race from open A Dance of Fire and Ice
+- Changed homepage title from, "Neurvy Games" to, "Neruvy Games"

 May 24, 2025
 ---
 - Fixed Minecraft from opening Drive Mad instead of the game